What is a breast augmentation?

 The result

-A period of 3 to 4 months is ideal to appreciate the results of breast augmentation, as the breasts have regained their suppleness and the prostheses have stabilized.
-In a natural and realistic approach, we can affirm that the gain in breast volume has an impact on the overall silhouette and allows greater freedom of dress.
+It takes about three to four months to fully appreciate the results of breast augmentation, once the breasts have regained their softness and the implants have settled.
+In a natural and realistic way, the increased breast volume enhances the overall silhouette and offers greater freedom in clothing choices.